Katalyst99/Algo-in-C/README.md

 ## 10. String Formatting Algorithm:
 * This algorithm can be used to generate a user friendly, grammatically correct message based on the number of items in a list

+## 11. String Searching Algorithm:
+* The ability to count non-overlapping occurences of a substring in a string is a powerful tool that can be used in a wide variety of real-world scenarios to search, analyze, and extract information from text data.